adstuart/azure-resolver-topologyoptions/README.md

 ![](images/2023-03-10-10-01-29.png)

+> NB.
+In the above diagram, its important to note that the Ruleset is only linked to the Spoke VNets, not the Hub VNet, as this would cause resolution loops as per [official docs](https://learn.microsoft.com/en-us/azure/dns/private-resolver-endpoints-rulesets#:~:text=This%20configuration%20can%20cause%20DNS%20resolution%20loops).

 # Conclusion

 We have shown that the Azure DNS Private Resolver service has two fundamental topology options for integration into your wider private DNS resolution design.